The resources below were developed by members of the Take Part Network, the Community Development Foundation and the Workers Educational Association.

 A range of materials developed to support practitioners in the delivery of a variety of subjects.
 Users are recommended to review materials and adapt the content to the needs of your specific local circumstances or group.
 All of these resources have been sourced from partners involved in delivering ALAC or Take Part and any original author/s will be referenced on the front page of the document.

-A selection of key documents which form the context for, and shape the development of, the Take Part approach to active citizenship learning in the UK.
+A selection of key papers, bills and acts which have shaped the political context for the development of the Take Part approach in the UK.

 A collection of case studies that demonstrate good practice in the application of Take Part and the positive results that it can deliver.
 All of these resources have been collated from case studies provided by the Take Part Programme and its partners.
 Any original contributors will be referenced on the front page of the document.